R40 Live Tour

 The R40 Live Tour was a concert tour by Canadian rock band Rush that commemorated the 40th anniversary of drummer Neil Peart joining the band in July 1974.
 The title hearkens back to Rush's 2004 R30: 30th Anniversary Tour that celebrated the 30th anniversary of the band.
 The tour grossed US$37.8 million, with 442,337 tickets sold at 35 concerts.
 Although the tour was shorter than many of Rush’s preceding tours, it was very successful in terms of average concert attendance and gross, which was 12,638 and US$1,080,000 respectively.
 The tour also saw more sellouts than any other Rush tour in recent memory.
 With 26 out of the 33 reported shows being sellouts, and the remaining 7 still over 90% capacity, the band felt a taste of their success from their prime years again.
-This was Rush's final tour with Peart before his death in 2020, and their last one before entering a ten-year hiatus in 2015.
+This was Rush's final tour with Peart before his death in 2020, and their last one before dissolving for ten years.

 While their set list was intended to represent their discography in reverse order, no songs from the EP Feedback (2004) or the albums Test for Echo (1996), Presto (1989), Hold Your Fire (1987), or Power Windows (1985) were performed for the duration of the tour.